BLOG

 • Viral reach tracking

-Facebook's strength is click-through data and conversion tracking.
-Link Click-Through Rate, Outbound Clicks, and Landing Page Views tell a funnel story that Instagram rarely matches.
-For clients focused on website traffic and leads, Facebook analytics offer clearer attribution paths.
+Facebook shines at click and sales data.
+Link CTR, Outbound Clicks, and Landing Page Views tell a funnel story Instagram rarely matches.
+For clients focused on site traffic and leads, Facebook gives clearer paths.

 • Outbound clicks vs. all clicks